Chengdu Panda Experience

 -See the Sichuan Provincial Museum for a collection of Bronzewares, Chinese Paintings, Buddhist sculptures, Tibetan artifacts, and tools from local ethnic minorities.

 -Walk around Qinlong Lake Wetland Park, especially if you are interested in birding.
-There are many water birds in the park, especailly in winter.
+There are many waterbirds in the park, especially in winter.
 It takes about two hours to walk around the lake, or you can rent a bike.
-Another good place for birding or biking is the Bailuwan Wetlands (Egret Bay) where there are a lot of water fowl.
+Another good place for birding or biking is the Bailuwan Wetlands (Egret Bay) where there is a lot of waterfowl.